trebisky/orangepi/README.md

 And here are some new things for 2023

-1. cpu - check what speed the CPU runs at from U-Boot
+1. cpu - check what speed the CPU runs at from U-Boot .. and more!

+It is important to point out that after doing a number of these little projects back in 2017, I shifted my attention to getting Kyu to run on the Orange Pi, with general success.
+Both interrupts and multiple core startup work nicely with Kyu, and the bulk of my Orange Pi work will be found in the Kyu project code.

 ***